tjdiamandis/ConeProgramDiff.jl/README.md

 ## Other
-We compiled mathematical formulations for cone projections and their derivatives in [this document](https://github.com/tjdiamandis/ConeProgramDiff.jl/blob/main/cone_ref.pdf).
+* We compiled mathematical formulations for cone projections and their derivatives in [this document](https://github.com/tjdiamandis/ConeProgramDiff.jl/blob/main/cone_ref.pdf).
 All mistakes are our own.
+* Other code for our final project is in [this repo](https://github.com/csquires/ConeProgramDiff-benchmarking).